 In severe cases, prescription medication such as pilocarpine or cevimeline may be used to manage xerostomia and get rid of dry mouth.

 Your Questions Answered About Oral Thrush

 Is oral thrush contagious?
 The fungus can be spread.
 You should change out your toothbrush.
 Infants with thrush should have pacifiers and bottle nipples sterilized or replaced.

-How long should it take for my oral thrush to go away?
+How long does oral thrush take to heal?
 Most oral thrush infections don't last too long and should go away within two weeks.

 What causes oral thrush?
 Oral thrush is a yeast infection due to an imbalance of natural flora or bacteria in the mouth.
 Typically the infection is due to lack of adequate hygiene or a compromised immune system, allowing the yeast or fungus to infect the area.

 Who can get oral thrush?
 Most people who get oral yeast infections are the very young of elderly.
 Other people who get thrush of the mouth may have recently taken antibiotics, be diabetic, have a compromised immune system or smoke.

 What does thrush look like?
 Usually thrush infections look like white film or velvet on the surface of the tongue or roof of the mouth.
 In some cases a red, raw patch of skin may also be visible.

 - Krishnan PA.; Fungal Infections Of The Oral Mucosa.; Indian J Dent Res.
 2012 Sep;23(5):650-9. doi: 10.4103/0970-9290.107384.